In 1870 the Ohio Soldiers’ and Sailors’ Orphans’ Home was established in Xenia, Ohio.

 In 1978 the name of the Home was changed to The Ohio Veterans' Children's Home.

-The children that called this place home received an academic and vocational education, religious instruction and training in various occupations.
+The children who called this place home received an academic and vocational education, religious instruction and training in various occupations.

-The Home endured for 125 years – from 1870 until 1995, providing a lifeline to over 13,500 children.
-During the entire history of the Home, children were given a stable and secure environment that provided an opportunity for success during childhood and also as an adult.
+The Home endured for 125 years - from 1870 until 1995, providing a lifeline to more than 13,500 children.
+During its existence, the Home provided children with a stable and secure environment, allowing them an opportunity for success during childhood and also as an adult.

 For more information regarding the history and preservation of the Ohio Veterans' Children's Home visit their website and Facebook page.